-> Step 26: Select the SPMC (or Kodi) app, then click on the Launch application function to start Kodi for the first time.
+Step 27: Click on the Launch application function to start Kodi for the first time.

-Step 27: You’re done!
-Moving forward, SPMC (or Kodi) should show up on the Recent list on your Amazon Fire TV Home menu.
+Step 28: You’re done!
+Moving forward, Kodi (or SPMC) should show up on the Recent list on your Amazon Fire TV Home menu.

 Now that you have Kodi running on your Amazon Fire TV or Fire TV Stick, the next thing to do would be to add the Fusion Installer source, followed by our Indigo tool which will help jumpstart your Kodi addon experience.